 Located on the second floor of Lawrence Hall, the cozy, light-filled Willcox Hearth was named for W.R.B.
 Willcox, the head of the architecture program from 1922 to 1947.
 Willcox had a tradition of opening his home to students once a week for informal discussions, and that tradition that lives on in the Hearth where you can grab a coffee and a pastry and catch up with friends and colleagues.
 Throughout the academic year, the walls of the Hearth are often adorned with student work, so it doubles as a showcase.

-Located in Eugene, the Studio Shop is a resource for students enrolled in School of Architecture & Environment and other College of Design courses.
-The open shop environment provides a safe, and professionally supervised space in which students can create high-quality projects, while learning skills that further prepare them to excel in their careers.
+Located in Eugene, the Lawrence Hall and Millrace woodshops are a resource for students enrolled in School of Architecture & Environment and other College of Design courses.
+The open shop environment provides a safe and professionally supervised space in which students can create high-quality projects, while learning skills that further prepare students to excel in their careers.

 Located in Portland at the White Stag Block, the Fab Lab is a resource for School of Architecture & Environment students in Portland.
 The Fab Lab has two laser cutters, a 3D printer, two CNC cutters, and a woodshop.

 The Urban Farm

 In operation since 1976, the University of Oregon Urban Farm in Eugene is a model for alternative urban land use where people grow food, work together, take care of the land, and build community.
 Throughout its history, the Urban Farm has been a place and a process integrating biological, ecological, economic and social concerns.